 Fair market value is the price a reasonably informed buyer is willing to pay for a car, house or another item.
-Trade-in value, usually important when buying a vehicle, may or may not have a real correlation to FMV.
+Trade-in value definition, usually important when buying a vehicle, may or may not have a real correlation to FMV.
 Auto dealers often manipulate trade-in values as part of the overall price of their vehicles to generate more sales.
-Trade-in values can be lower or higher than FMVs, depending on the auto dealer and current promotions.
+True trade-in value meaning says that the value can be lower or higher than FMVs, depending on the auto dealer and current promotions.

 Fair Market Value